clairemerot/physalia_adaptation_course/05_day5/readme.md

 dim(all_transcripts)
 head(all_transcripts)
 ```
-Now a problem is that some transcripts are listed twice, it could be that the same gene matches at several places in the genome, that we have two snps in the same gene, etc. So we will use a finction to remove duplicated rows. (magic function of dplyr again!)
+Now a problem is that some transcripts are listed twice, it could be that the same gene matches at several places in the genome, that we have two snps in the same gene, etc. So we will use a fonction to remove duplicated rows. (magic function of dplyr again!)
 ```
 #make unique
 all_transcripts_unique<- all_transcripts %>% distinct(TranscriptName,.keep_all = TRUE)